Marcelino2004/FYP-Blockchain/README.md

-# RepProtocol: Building On-Chain Credit Through Reputation-Based Decentralized Lending
+# RepChain - Decentralized Reputation Lending Platform

 A peer-to-peer lending platform powered by on-chain reputation scores, collateral management, and co-signing.

+---
 ## Main Contracts:

 1. LendingPool - Manages all the lending and borrowing